Parliament of Singapore: Government Parliamentary Committees

-Government Parliamentary Committees (GPCs) were established by the governing People's Action Party (PAP) in 1987.
-GPCs are Party organs, and were not set up because they are required by any provision of the Constitution or constitutional convention.
+Government Parliamentary Committees (GPCs) were established by the PAP in 1987.
+They are party organs, and were not set up to comply with any constitutional convention or provision.
 Each GPC examines the policies, programmes and proposed legislation of a particular government ministry, provides the ministry with feedback and suggestions, and is consulted by the ministry on issues of public interest.

 The members of GPCs are PAP backbenchers, and each GPC is backed by a resource panel that members of the public are invited to join.
 When GPCs were introduced, Goh Chok Tong, then-First Deputy Prime Minister, said that the three main reasons for establishing GPCs were to increase the participation of MPs in policymaking, to give the public a say in government policies through sitting on resource panels, and to strengthen democratic institutions in the country.
 It was envisaged that GPC members would act as a sort of proxy opposition in Parliament, challenging the views of Cabinet members.
 However, in the 1991 general election the PAP lost four seats to opposition parties and suffered a 2.2% drop in popular votes compared to the 1988 election.
 Goh, who had become prime minister in 1990, said in a post-election press conference that GPCs would be abolished as the increased number of Opposition MPs meant they were no longer needed.
 The PAP would return to the old system of having internal party committees meeting in private.
 A few weeks later, he said that GPCs would continue to exist, but their members would no longer take an adversarial stance in Parliament.

 As of 10 July 2025 there are 12 GPCs dealing with the following matters: